-1.8 How will I know how my child is doing?
+How will I know how my child is doing?

 - Each student's progress will be shared with parents termly through the school reporting system and Parent's Evenings. - We operate a keyworker role as well for those who have additional support, they should communicate issues or support offered with the parents or carers. - Parents are welcome to arrange an appointment to discuss their child's progress with the class/subject teacher, the SENDCo or Head of Year.
 Please contact the school office if you wish to arrange an appointment. - In line with the Code of Practice 2015 the school adopts a 'person centred approach' to the planning of provision for students with SEND.
-The young person's views and that of parents/carers is vital to the planning of SEND provision and they will be consulted at every stage of planning for SEND support in addition to the monitoring and evaluating the effectiveness of that support. - SEND review consultation evenings are available each term to allow parents/carers the opportunity to meet and liase with the SEND team to review the graduated response.
+The young person's views and that of parents/carers is vital to the planning of SEND provision and they will be consulted at every stage of planning for SEND support in addition to the monitoring and evaluating the effectiveness of that support. - We aim to review pupils' individual plans termly, SEND consultation evenings will take place in conjunction to parents evening where parents of pupils with SEN will be invited to book appointments with the team.
+In addition, we offer termly coffee mornings to meet the team and discuss any issues or concerns that you may have.
+Information on key dates can be found on our website.

-2.0 Roles and Responsibilities
+Roles and Responsibilities

 - Provision for students with special educational needs is a matter for the school as a whole.
-In addition to the Governors, Headteacher and SENDCo all members of staff have important responsibilities with regard to the provision and support for SEND students. - The Governors Board follows the guidelines as laid down in the SEND Code of Practice 2015 to: - Use their best endeavours to make sure that a child with SEND gets the support they need -this means doing everything they can to meet children and young people's Special Educational Needs - Ensure that students with SEND engage in the activities of the wider school alongside those students who have no special educational need or disability - Designate a qualified teacher to be responsible for co-ordinating SEND provision the SEND Coordinator (SENDCo) - Prepare a SEND Information Report and publish on the school website.
+In addition to the Governors, Headteacher and SENDCo all members of staff have important responsibilities with regard to the provision and support for SEND students. - The Governors Board follows the guidelines as laid down in the SEND Code of Practice 2015 to: - Use their best endeavours to make sure that a child with SEND gets the support they need -this means doing everything they can to meet children and young people's Special Educational Needs - Ensure that students with SEND engage in the activities of the wider school alongside those students who have no special educational need or disability - Designate a qualified teacher to be responsible for co-ordinating SEND provision the SEND Co-ordinator (SENDCo) - Prepare a SEND Information Report and publish on the school website.